iconify/documentation/documents/pages/icon-finder/packages/index.md

 - Have some knowledge of Node.js and ability to execute commands.
 - Understand basics of monorepo and Lerna.
 You can learn basic concepts in just few minutes.

+## Packages

+Icon Finder packages are found in `[file]package` directory of the [Icon Finder repository](https://github.com/iconify/icon-finder).

+Packages:

+- [Core](#core) does all the heavy parsing: sending API queries, parsing results.
+- [Theme](#theme) that contains stylesheet and theme configuration.
+- [Components](#components) package contains customizable Svelte components that are used to build UI.
+- [Configurator](#configurator) package configures and builds other packages.
+It is used in the build process.

+### Dependencies

+All packages, except for [Components package](#components) do not depend on other packages.
+They can be compiled and tested separately.

+However, [components package](#components) uses other packages:

+- [Core package](#core) is used by components to do all API stuff.
+- [Theme package](#theme) is used by components for configuration.
+Components take icons and color rotation from theme.

+[Configurator package](#configurator) puts it all together by mixing theme, custom configuration, custom components and compiles [components package](#components).

 ## Core {#core}